As for my story…

 In August of 2021 I received my ACA Advanced Communications Endorsement to work with paddlers having vision, hearing, speech, and other learning or communication impairments.
 Later that month, I connected with Joey Schott at Turning Point Boatworks and was brought on as an ambassador.

 Just after Thanksgiving 2021, I earned my BC Coastal Sea Kayak Award.
-A month later I was onboarded as a shop ambassador for Tides and Currents.

 As a sea kayak instructor….